xydo1990/mlops_zoomcamp_homework/README.md

             ```bash
             python src/train_model.py --tracking_server=<YOUR_SERVER>
             ```
-4) OR: use pretrained model from mlflow registry
-    1) use run_id: "9633b33d48274dc3af5be5ee0d7771e2" from local mlflow registry.
-Set it in your .env file as MLFLOW_RUN_ID  # TODO adapt after next run
+3) select best run and tag model as in "Production" stage
+    * run notebook [src/get_model_from_registry.jpynb]
+    * OR: use GUI at e.g. localhost:80 (or your remote address)
-5) deployment streaming and batch mode with docker containers
+4) deployment streaming and batch mode with docker containers
     1) start docker-compose file in repo root directory with
         ```bash
         docker-compose up -d --build